 arrow left BLOG

 A base station is the key to achieving centimeter-level accuracy in your drone mapping.
 But with so many options available, how do you choose the right one?
+This guide explains how an RTK base fits your drone with an RTK GPS system, what to check for compatibility, and how to set up your base station efficiently.

 The first and most critical factor to consider when choosing a GNSS base station is compatibility with your drone.
 Base stations come in two main types: proprietary (from the same brand as the drone) and third-party equipment.
 Proprietary units are designed to work exclusively with a specific drone brand, offering seamless integration but limited flexibility.
 Third-party receivers, on the other hand, can be used across multiple drone models, provided they support the proper correction formats and connection protocols.